surniaulula/wpsso/readme.txt

 		* WordPress Video Shortcode (and Self-Hosted Videos)
 		* Your Own URL Shortener (YOURLS)
 		* YouTube Videos and Playlists

-<h3>Coded for Performance</h3>

-WPSSO Core makes full use of all available caching methods &mdash; along with offering advanced caching features like pre-seeding the cache in background.
-WPSSO Core and its complementary add-ons use only the library files and object classes they need, keeping their code small, fast and light.
-All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (PHP v5.5 or better required).

-<h3>Highly Customizable</h3>

-WPSSO Core offers hundreds of filter hooks to customize its behavior and output, provides extensive developer documentation with examples, includes dozens of 3rd party integration modules in the Premium plugin, and offers several optional complimentary and Premium add-ons to extend WPSSO Core's functionality.

 == Installation ==